 There are hundreds of excellent canoe trip recipes you can unlock when you have a Dutch Oven.
 Say goodbye to endless rice, beans and oatmeal, and say hello to cinnamon buns, freshly baked bread, frittatas and pies.

 A camping Dutch Oven is a cast iron oven specifically designed to sit on the embers of a fire.
 They’re surprisingly lightweight for what they do (I like this one and it weighs less than 6 lbs).

 Apparently this one is a little nicer, but it’s also much more expensive.

 (If you want some Dutch Ovens recipes to go with it, get my backcountry cookbook too.)

 If your paddling friend ever complains of blisters or callouses from paddling, they may like a pair of paddling gloves.
 I personally don’t like to wear gloves because they make my hands feel sweaty, but others I know really like them.
-This pair of gloves is made of neoprene, so even if they get wet they will still be comfortable to wear.
+This pair of gloves are made of neoprene, so even if they get wet they will still be comfortable to wear.

 GoPro Action Camera

-I was given a GoPro for Christmas two years back and its become one of my favourite things to bring on canoe trips.
-With a helmet mount you can film all the incredible rapids sets and compile them into a super fun YouTube video.
+I was given a GoPro for Christmas two years back and it’s become one of my favourite things to bring on canoe trips.
+With a helmet mount, you can film all the incredible rapids sets and compile them into a super fun YouTube video.